On the shape of an axisymmetric meniscus rising from a static liquid pool: Background and Formulation

 The paper is organized as follows.
-In section~\ref{sec:DivergentSection}, a divergent power series expansion about the wall location is obtained.
-The divergent series is transformed via resummation in section~\ref{sec:ConvergentSection} such that it matches the large distance asymptotic behaviour and the influence of convergence-limiting singularities are mapped outside of the transformed domain; this results in a convergent series representation of the solution.
+In section~\ref{sec:DivergentSection}, the power series solution to the system~(\ref{eq:FirstScaledODESystem}) is obtained and is found to be divergent.
+The series is transformed via resummation in section~\ref{sec:ConvergentSection} such that it matches the large distance asymptotic behaviour and the influence of convergence-limiting singularities are mapped outside of the transformed domain via an Euler transformation; this results in a convergent representation of the solution as a power series in the Euler transformation variable.
 Section~\ref{sec:ConvergentResults} provides a comparison of the convergent power series and the numerical solution.
-More details on computational barriers in the implementation of the power series solution are discussed in this section.
-Section~\ref{sec:HeightPrediction} provides an algorithm which uses the convergent series representation and Newton's method to predict the height of the interface along the cylinder.
-In section~\ref{sec:AsymptoticVsSeries}, the results are compared with first and second order matched asymptotic solutions of Lo~\cite{Lo}.
+Section~\ref{sec:HeightPrediction_ODETransformed} provides an algorithm, which uses the convergent series representation and Newton's method to predict the height of the interface at the cylinder wall.
+In section~\ref{sec:AsymptoticVsSeries}, the results are compared with the first and second order matched asymptotic solutions of~\cite{Lo}.
 Concluding remarks of this study are provided in section~\ref{sec:Conclusion}.
-In Appendix~\ref{sec:MatchedAsympSol}, the first and second order matched asymptotic solutions developed by Lo~\cite{Lo} are rewritten for reference in the current notation, and in doing so, two typos in that work are corrected.
-Formulae used to manipulate the nonlinear series expansion in using the Euler transformation in this study are provided in Appendix~\ref{sec:series}.
+In Appendix~\ref{sec:MatchedAsympSol}, the first and second order matched asymptotic solutions developed by~\cite{Lo} are rewritten for reference in the current notation, and in doing so, we correct two typos in that work.
+Formulae used to manipulate power series are provided in Appendix~\ref{sec:series}.
+Appendix~\ref{sec:SmallSlope} provides a useful solution, valid for all Bond numbers, for configurations where the value of the contact angle, $\theta$, lies near $\pi / 2$.
+Appendices~\ref{sec:Appendix_CoeffComputation} and~\ref{sec:Appendix_EuelerizedBessel} provide the details for determining the Euler coefficients by means of a variable substitution in the original governing ODE in system~(\ref{eq:FirstScaledODESystem}).

-\section{Divergent power Series Solution}
+\section{Divergent Power Series Solution}

 We now consider the solution of~(\ref{eq:FirstScaledODESystem}) via power series.
 To begin, we make the transformation

 \ignorespacesafterend In~(\ref{eq:TransformedSystem}), note that we have utilized primes to denote derivatives of $\bar{h}$ with respect to $\tilde{r}$, and $\tilde{r}\in [0, \infty)$.